piradata/wpg/README.md

 catkin_make
 ```

-If catkin_make fails, probably you are using an python environment manager and ROS is stupid when installing the dependencies, that should fix:
+If catkin_make fails, probably you are using an python environment manager and ROS is stupid when installing the dependencies because he installs on the system-wide python instead, that should fix:

 ```
 pip3 install rosdep rosinstall rosinstall-generator wstool wheel empy catkin_pkg